Week 17 NFL Power Rankings: Non-quarterback MVPs for all 32 teams

 Week 16 ranking: 15

 Non-QB MVP: TE Zach Ertz.
-Although DT Fletcher Cox has wreaked havoc inside all year and is also worthy of consideration, Ertz has had an historic season, setting a new record for most catches in a season by a tight end (113).
+Although DT Fletcher Cox has wreaked havoc inside all year and is also worthy of consideration, Ertz has had a historic season, setting a new record for most catches in a season by a tight end (113).
 In an offense that has lacked consistency, Ertz has been the one constant force. -- Tim McManus

 16. Cleveland Browns (7-7-1)